 Price Range: $79–$169

-Other materials include bamboo, natural rubber, GOTS-certified organic cotton, sugarcane, mamona oil, and vegetable tanned leather sourced from LWG-Gold certified suppliers.
-65% of their products are vegan and they use bluesign®-approved chemicals for their dyes.
+Complementary materials include bamboo, natural rubber, GOTS-certified organic cotton, sugarcane, mamona oil, and LWG Gold-certified vegetable-tanned leather.
+About 65% of Cariuma’s styles are vegan, and all use bluesign®-approved dyes.

 My Personal Review of Cariuma Catiba Pros: